-Make sure each section contains any information you find pertinent to your job application, without rambling.
-For instance, your introductory paragraph or profile should be about four to six lines or bullet points in length.
-Even though you may have more to say about yourself, you want to get to the point right away, and not come off as self-centered.
+Make sure each section contains any information you find pertinent to your job application without rambling.
+Your introductory paragraph or profile should be about four to six lines or bullet points in length.
+Even though you may have more to say about yourself, you want to get to the point right away and not come off as self-centered.
 Demonstrate what you can bring to the school district.

-Designed lesson plans that aligned to Core Curriculum Standards.
+Designed lesson plans that aligned with Core Curriculum Standards.